Sojasmine/Madagaskar-Memory-game/README.md

        Link to the image: [jungle1](https://www.123rf.com/photo_90244905_horizontal-floral-seamless-pattern-made-with-colorful-leaves-and-flowers-of-tropical-plants-on-white.html?vti=ln5bbq0knfcckp3mzo-1-1)

-   * Free downloading of modal background image was taken from [pixabay](https://pixabay.com/) .
-I added text content by using Paint 3D on my computer.

-      link to the image: [greenery-.jpg](https://pixabay.com/sv/illustrations/gr%C3%B6nska-l%C3%B6vverk-tropiska-exotiska-4407910/)

-   * Background from the game page was taken for free from [pixabay](https://cdn.pixabay.com/photo/2019/08/15/16/14/summer-4408406_960_720.jpg)
+   * Background from the game page was taken for free from [pixabay](https://pixabay.com/sv/illustrations/l%c3%b6vverk-golv-natur-v%c3%a5r-djungel-4128742/)

    * Those images were taken from [shutterstock]